Radiation Therapy, B.S.

 - A strong science-based curriculum, which prepares students interested in postgraduate professional programs or immediate job placement

-- Small class sizes and low student-faculty ratios in the professional component of the radiation therapy program, providing more individualized attention to the students
+- Small class sizes and low student-faculty ratios in the professional component of the radiation therapy program, which provide more individualized attention to students

 Curriculum Overview

-SLU's radiation therapy program offers several curriculum tracks including pre-physician assistant and pre-medicine.
-Upon successful completion of the program, graduates are eligible for national certification to become a Registered Radiation Therapist through the American Registry of Radiologic Technologists (ARRT).
+Upon successful completion of the program, graduates are eligible for national certification to become registered radiation therapists through the American Registry of Radiologic Technologists (ARRT).

 Radiation therapy students participate in a clinical practicum at multiple health care settings in the St. Louis area.
 This variety of clinical sites allows students to appreciate a variety of departmental structures, ranging from high-end research facilities to community hospitals.